- Custom Flexible Heater Solutions

 You'll find examples here of the design variations and components available with our custom heater solutions.
 We also offer a catalog of standard, in-stock silicone rubber heaters.

 "I sent one email, and then we talked on the phone.
 I gave them a general specification, and they did the rest.
-I thought a few weeks would be reasonable, but they did it in 3 days." - Product designer for commercial painting application in Middle East
+I thought a few weeks would be reasonable, but they created a flexible heating element it in 3 days." - Product designer for commercial painting application in Middle East

 Custom Heater Holes, Cutouts and Notches